circonus/irondb-docs/api/read-text.md

 ### Output

-The output will be a JSON array, with the following values:
+The output will be a JSON array, the entries of which are JSON arrays with two values:

-The first value will be a JSON array containing two values:
-The timestamp of the start parameter of the request in milliseconds since the epoch, and the value of the text metric at that point in time as a string.

-Subsequent values will indicate the change points of the text metric.
-Those will also be JSON arrays containing two values:
 The timestamps of the change-point in milliseconds since the epoch, and the new value as a string.

+The first entry will be the latest change point **before** the requested start time.

+Subsequent entries will be change points within the requested period.

 ## Examples